FezVrasta/snackbarjs/README.md

 # SnackbarJS

-SnackbarJS is a lightweight and jQuery powered plugin made to work in Bootstrap style, just like the Bootstrap tooltips work.
+SnackbarJS is a lightweight and jQuery powered plugin made to work just like the tooltips in Bootstrap.

-Include it with:
+Include it in your html page with:

     <head>
         <!-- core CSS of SnackbarJS, find it in /dist -->